thinc5/simple-c-http-server/README.md

 # simple-c-http-server
-A very, simple http server written in C to consume github webhooks and do things.
+A simple http server written in C to consume http requests and do things if those requests meet criteria specified in `filter.h`

 ## Rationale
-Can I build a small binary that largely follows the suckless philosophy which can handle my limited continuous integration needs?
+Can I build a small binary that largely follows the (suckless)[https://suckless.org/philosophy/] philosophy which can handle my limited continuous integration needs?

+## Building

+### Requirements
+- C compiler
+- Make (unless you want to use something else)

+To build run `make`

+## Configuration

+All configuration takes place in `config.h`, `filter.h` and `actions.h`

+You can use the existing filters and actions as templates, and modify the rest of the code to suit your needs.

 ## To do
-- Multi-threading
+- Multi-threading?
-- HTTP/Request filtering (rules that dictate action)
-- Allow forking shell scripts for more complex actions
+- More complex example actions